tewarid/tewarid.github.io/_posts/2019/2019-06-07-developing-with-kafka-using-docker.md

       - app-tier
 ```

-The compose file also [exposes Kafka to the host OS](https://github.com/bitnami/bitnami-docker-kafka/issues/21#issuecomment-435216317) at address `localhost` and port `29092`.
+The compose file also [exposes Kafka on the host](https://github.com/bitnami/bitnami-docker-kafka/issues/21#issuecomment-435216317) at address `localhost` and port `29092`.
 For additional options such as volume mapping head over to [GitHub](https://github.com/bitnami/bitnami-docker-kafka).

 To launch the containers, run